Barbie in the Nutcracker: Production

 Barbie in the Nutcracker was choreographed by the New York City Ballet master-in-chief Peter Martins.
 The film's music, based on Tchaikovsky's score for The Nutcracker, was performed by the London Symphony Orchestra.
-The film's ballet sequences feature the movement of New York City Ballet dancers computer animated through motion capture imaging.
+The film's ballet sequences feature the movement of New York City Ballet dancers animated through motion capture imaging.

 The film was animated over four months by 22 artists at Mainframe Entertainment, using Softimage and Maya for some of the visual effects.
 All the non-human characters were keyframed, while the humans were motion-captured with the Motion Analysis system (including Filmbox and Eva software) to achieve a rotoscopic look.
 The animators spent one week working with the New York City Ballet at Acclaim Motion Capture Studio in Long Island, taking three days to motion-capture the dancers.

 According to Jennifer Twiner McCarron, CGI producer at Mainframe and a co-producer on the film, Mattel wanted a "very soft and stylized look" for Barbie, and did not want the character to appear or move like a doll, as she had in her brief appearance in Toy Story 2.
 McCarron stated, "We did lots of lighting tests and lots of lighting and hair shader development.
 We used Eddie, a softer add-on that gets around the blurriness."
 One animator's job was dedicated to animating the movement of Barbie's hair.
 McCarron stated, "[Barbie's] hair is always down on her neck, not braided like [Princess Fiona] in Shrek, so we had to keep it down.
 A hair rig was built so that when she moved it wouldn't intersect with her.
 Her hair was like a separate character, what with all the attention and care it received."

 Sound post-production was done at Vitello Productions in Hollywood.